 The decorative motifs varied depending on the region.
 When a house lacked exterior decorations, a branch from a pine tree was instead placed above the door in order to protect the household.

 The facade of most houses was not orientated towards the street, but towards the inner garden which was an intrinsic part of the household.
-The house and garden were considered the sacred place where the family lives its life and everything is in harmony – the family, the animals, the plants.
+The house and garden are considered the sacred place where the family lives its life and everything is in harmony – the family, the animals, the plants.
 The house was also important because it was the sacred place where traditions were taught and passed along.

-A few other motifs: the horse motif – the horse represented majestic beauty and its directly connected to the sun – in popular beliefs the life-giving sun was traveling across the sky in a chariot drawn by white horses; the “twisted rope” motif (funia răsucită sau împletită) which signifies infinity and the connection between earth and sky (this inspired the Infinity Column of Brancusi) and many other nature motifs (trees, birds) that show man’s connection with nature.
+The horse motif – the horse represented majestic beauty and its directly connected to the sun – in popular beliefs the life-giving sun was traveling across the sky in a chariot drawn by white horses; the “twisted rope” motif (funia răsucită sau împletită) which signifies infinity and the connection between earth and sky (this inspired the Infinity Column of Brancusi) and many other nature motifs (trees, birds) that show man’s connection with nature.

 The peasant did not consider his household and land a private property where he had absolute rights, but instead considered it a good of the community offered by God in order to care for it and to help perpetuate life.
 The land was a gift from ancestors which he transmitted to descendants to ensure the endurance of the family, of the community and of life in general.